 The tiles from Windows 8 are retained and these can be used to not only pin tiles but also specific aspects of apps themselves.

 Goodbye Internet Explorer!

-Although Internet Explorer is still the most widely-used browser globally, its market share is increasingly eroded and it has had rather a bad press over recent times.
+Although Internet Explorer is still the most widely-used browser globally, its market share is increasingly eroded and it has had a bad press over recent times.
 Windows 10 brings a brand-new browser, Microsoft Edge, which has some useful additions.

 Depending on which browser you use, you may be aware of reading mode which basically just displays the page content.
 As well as this, Microsoft Edge gives users the functionality to highlight content and annotate before sharing with others (as the image below shows!).

 However, Microsoft Edge is not as polished as other browsers and we expect that many people will turn to third-party browsers such as Google Chrome.

 Windows 10 has emulated a popular feature from another operating system through the introduction of multiple desktops, referred to as virtual desktops.

 A task view button allows you to see an overview of your desktops and these can be configured with multiple apps as required.
 For example, you could have separate work desktop and personal desktops, or have email and online activity hidden away on a separate desktop while you concentrate on producing that report which is so pressing.